j2ho/j2ho.github.io/_pages/about.md

 ---

 Hello World!

 I'm Jiho Sim, a graduate student researching in the field of computional biochemistry.
-I am currently studying at <a href='https://seoklab.org/'>COMPBIO LAB</a> of SNU in Seoul, Korea.
+I am currently studying at SNU Chemistry department's <a href='https://seoklab.org/'>COMPBIO LAB</a> in Seoul, Korea.

 You can contact me at j2ho@snu.ac.kr 😎

-My E-mail, Github and Twitter contacts are at the bottom! (just click on the icon)
+My E-mail, Github and Twitter contacts are at the bottom!
+(just click on the icon)